fmhy/edit/docs/.vitepress/notes/pollinations-limits.md

 1. Slow down slightly (wait 3-5s between messages).
 2. **Log in** at [enter.pollinations.ai](https://enter.pollinations.ai) to use your daily free credits.
 3. If you need massive throughput, use an API key (`sk_`) with purchased credits.

-To use this site for image generation, scroll down to "Image Feed" and change it to  "Try" from "Watch".
-Available models are flux (schnell), turbo (SDXL Turbo), and gptimage.
-For gptimage, allowed resolutions are 1024x1024, 1536x1024 (landscape), and 1024x1536 (portrait).
-Change the seed to a random number for different output.
-The "Write the 'Imagine' word only" button is the submit button.
-Pretty sure its unlimited for all models, at least through UI.